 Waldorf schools offer a developmentally appropriate, experiential approach to education.
-They integrate the arts and academics for children at all ages.
+They integrate the arts and academics for children of all ages.
 Waldorf ® Education aims to inspire life-long learning in all students and to enable them to fully develop their unique capacities.
-Founded in the early 20th century, Waldorf Education is based on the insights, teachings and principles of education outlined by the world renowned anthroposophist, artist, and scientist, Rudolf Steiner.
-The principles of Waldorf Education evolve from a profound understanding of human development that address the needs of the growing child.
-These principles inspire and guide teachers, administrators, trustees and parents today.
+Founded in the early 20th century, Waldorf Education is based on the insights, teachings and principles of education outlined by the world-renowned anthroposophist, artist, and scientist, Rudolf Steiner.
+The principles of Waldorf Education evolve from a profound understanding of human development that addresses the needs of the growing child.
+These principles inspire and guide teachers, administrators, trustees, and parents today.

 Waldorf based programs and schools may differ according to geography, culture, group size, age-range, and individual teaching approach.
 Granting these differences, Waldorf programs share certain fundamental characteristics:

 - Loving interest in and acceptance of each child

 - Opportunities for self-initiated play with simple play materials as the essential activity for young children.

 - This is the young child’s work and makes it possible for them to digest and understand their experiences.